 - we have recorded about you, your plan, or your business with us.

-The information we hold about you or someone else is known as personal information and protected Agency information.
+The information we hold about you or someone else, is called personal information and is protected Agency information.

 We keep a record of our conversations with you.
 We keep copies of most documents or papers you give us.